Near optimal sparsity-constrained group testing: improved bounds and algorithms: Non-Adaptive Group Testing with -Divisible Individuals

 Now, as described earlier, consider infecting any uninfected individual with probability $q=(1-2\alpha) k/n$ independent of all the others.
 Then, as $\sum_{v \in \cK_1} \Pr (v \in \oneplus(\cG)) = \vX^\ast \ge \vX$, we find that conditioned on $\cK_1$ and $\vX$, it holds with probability at least

-that at least one individual from $\cK_1$ is totally disguised.
-Here we used the inequality of arithmetic and geometric means to upper bound the product, and used Bernoulli's inequality in the last step.
-With $\alpha=\eps/8$ and the upper bound \eqref{Xbound} on the probability that $\vX < \eps (1- \eps/2)^{-\Delta}/16$, it follows that there exists a totally disguised individual in $\cK_1$ with probability at least
+that at least one individual from $\cK_1$ is disguised.
+Here we used the inequality of arithmetic and geometric means to upper bound the product, and the last step \geb{uses Bernoulli's inequality to write $(1-x/c)^c \le 1-x \le \frac{1}{1+x}$.} With $\alpha=\eps/8$ and the upper bound \eqref{Xbound} on the probability that $\vX < \eps (1- \eps/2)^{-\Delta}/16$, it follows that there exists a disguised individual in $\cK_1$ with probability at least